-This prospectus offers the Fund's ETF Shares, an exchange-traded class of shares.
-Separate prospectuses offer the Fund's Investor Shares and AdmiralTM Shares, which generally have investment minimums of \$3,000.
-In addition, the Fund offers Institutional Shares and Institutional Plus Shares (both offered through a separate prospectus), which are generally for investors who invest a minimum of \$5 million and \$100 million, respectively.
-Another prospectus offers Institutional Select Shares, which are generally for investors who invest a minimum of \$3 billion.
+This prospectus offers the Funds' ETF Shares, an exchange-traded class of shares.
+A separate prospectus offers the Funds' AdmiralTM Shares, which generally have an investment minimum of \$3,000, and Investor Shares, which are generally available only to Vanguard funds that operate as funds of funds and to certain retirement plan clients that receive recordkeeping services from Vanguard.
+Another prospectus offers the Funds' Institutional Shares and Institutional Plus Shares for the European Stock Index Fund and the Emerging Markets Stock Index Fund, which are generally for investors who invest a minimum of \$5 million and \$100 million, respectively.

-All share classes offered by the Fund have the same investment objective, strategies, and policies.
+All share classes offered by a Fund have the same investment objective, strategies, and policies.
 However, different share classes have different expenses; as a result, their investment returns will differ.